morganoliviaevans/scec-2022/README.md

 - [Google Earth](https://earth.google.com/intl/earth/versions/)
 - [Seismic Analysis Code (SAC)](https://ds.iris.edu/files/sac-manual/)

+# Documentation
+The `/docs/` directory contains detailed build instructions, references, and additional documentation related to the research.

 # Reports and Posters
 The `/reports-posters/` directory contains my 2022 Southern California Earthquake Center (SCEC) Annual Meeting poster, 2023 Earthquake Engineering Research Institute (EERI) poster, a comprehensive updated guide for SW4 software installation, and "Exploring the SW4 Synthetic Seismic Performance of the ARCH Rockfish Cluster" technical paper.

+# Low-Resolution Simulations
+The `/low-resolution-simulations/` directory contains simulation data and results from the summer research phase, focusing on low-resolution seismic modeling using a MacBook Pro.
+The poster presented at the 2022 SCEC Annual Meeting is also included here.

-# Documentation
+# High-Resolution Simulations
-The `/docs/` directory contains detailed build instructions, references, and additional documentation related to the research.
+The `/high-resolution-simulations/` directory contains high-resolution simulations performed during the fall research phase using the ARCH Rockfish cluster.
+This includes scaling analysis, performance results, and the final paper summarizing the findings.

 This repository serves as a comprehensive record of my research experience with SCEC, providing insights into the seismic modeling tasks I completed and the knowledge gained.
 I hope it can be a valuable resource for anyone interested in similar work or future interns.
 Feel free to explore the repository, and don't hesitate to reach out if you have any questions! [morganoliviaevans@gmail.com](mailto:morganoliviaevans@gmail.com)